parttimehacker/diyha3-motion/README.md

 - Provide general information about your project here.
   - This is one of several Python processes used in my home automation system (**DIYHA**).
 I've used OOP, MVC, and MTV concepts in my DIYHA system.
 - What problem does it (intend to) solve?
   - I wanted to isolate the server information and status into a single process.
-The main python application subscribes to a **diy/system/who** topic and responds by turning on or off status updates.
 - What is the purpose of your project?
   - My home automation system contains environment sensors, motion sensors, LED clocks, light switches, emergency sirens, a django web server, interfaces to Adafruit.io and a mosquitto MQTT broker.
 - Why did you undertake it?